 But the SwimRun Catalina Island event is the first foray into North America, and the race directors Michael Lemmel and Mats Skott have found a unique location.
-It all happens on the 29th and 30th February 2020.
+The first event happened in February 2020.

 Catalina Island is 21 miles from the coast of California, out in the Pacific ocean.
 The best way to get there is the ferry from Long Beach, which takes 90 minutes.
 So if you get into Los Angeles International Airport (LAX) after lunchtime, you can be on Catalina in time for dinner.
 Long Beach is a short taxi ride from LAX.